YabseraBogale/Project-M/FileSearcher/README.md

 1) C-Sharp

 this was good to do but the language is not spport in linux, and slow and i am not going to use it personally
+Note: the code base for it have benn removed

 2) C++